shivannis/xandr-docs-public/xandr-docs/articles/invest/video-viewability.md

 ---
-title : Measurement of Video Viewability using VPAID Wrapper description : Learn the technology behind our video viewability measurement.
+title : Microsoft Invest - Measurement of Video Viewability using VPAID Wrapper description : Learn the technology behind our video viewability measurement.
 ---

-# Measurement of Video Viewability using VPAID Wrapper
+# Microsoft Invest - Measurement of Video Viewability using VPAID Wrapper

 This page explains the technology behind our video viewability measurement.